antronic/essential-mongodb-script/README.md

 ## Available Scripts
 - [List all indexes](./shells/list-all-indexes/README.md) - With command for listing them
   - With command for creating them
+- [Count all documents](./shells/count-all-documents/README.md) - With command for counting them

 ## Disclaimer